KHaOUla014/heart-failure-prediction-groupe21/README.md

 ```
 I am building a binary classification model to predict heart failure death risk.
 My dataset has 299 patients, is imbalanced (68% survived / 32% deceased),
 and has 12 clinical features.
-I have trained these 4 models and obtained
+I trained 4 models and obtained these ROC-AUC scores:
-the following ROC-AUC scores:
-  - Logistic Regression : 0.84
+  - Logistic Regression : 0.8768
-  - Random Forest       : 0.89
-  - LightGBM            : 0.91
+  - LightGBM            : 0.8780
-  - XGBoost             : 0.92
+  - XGBoost             : 0.8832
+  - Random Forest       : 0.8992

 Given the medical context where false negatives (missed deaths) are dangerous,
 which model should I select as my final model and why?
-Justify your answer using clinical and technical criteria.
+Justify your answer using both clinical and technical criteria.
 ```

-**AI Response (summary):** The AI recommended **XGBoost** as the final model, justifying the choice on three grounds: (1) highest ROC-AUC indicating best overall discrimination, (2) best F1 on the minority class showing balanced precision/recall, and (3) the availability of `scale_pos_weight` as an additional imbalance correction layer on top of SMOTE.
-The AI also noted that in clinical settings, the cost asymmetry between false negatives and false positives makes maximising recall critical.
+**AI Response (summary):** The AI recommended **Random Forest** as the final model for three reasons: (1) highest ROC-AUC of 0.8992 — best overall discrimination ability, (2) strong F1 on the minority class showing balanced precision/recall, and (3) natural robustness to overfitting via bagging, important for small clinical datasets like this one (299 patients).
+The AI also emphasized that in medical contexts, maximising recall to catch all deceased patients is more important than minimising false alarms.

-**Effectiveness:** Highly effective — by providing the concrete scores AND the clinical context in the prompt, the AI was able to reason from both a statistical and medical perspective simultaneously.
-A prompt without the clinical context would have selected the model on AUC alone without addressing the false-negative risk.
+**Lesson learned:** Including the actual metric scores AND the clinical context in the prompt led the AI to reason from both a statistical and medical perspective simultaneously.
+A prompt without numerical results would have given a generic theoretical answer instead of a data-driven recommendation.

-**Lesson learned:** Context is everything in prompt engineering.
-The same question with different context yields fundamentally different (and more useful) answers.

 ---

 ## 📚 What We Learned This Coding Week

 ### 🤖 Machine Learning
-- Training and comparing multiple classifiers: Random Forest, XGBoost, LightGBM, Logistic Regression
+- Training and comparing 4 classifiers: Random Forest, XGBoost, LightGBM, Logistic Regression
 - Understanding evaluation metrics beyond accuracy: ROC-AUC, F1, Precision, Recall
-- Handling **class imbalance** with SMOTE and understanding the risk of data leakage
+- Handling **class imbalance** with SMOTE and measuring its real impact (+10.5 pts recall)
-- Model selection based on clinically relevant criteria — prioritising recall over accuracy
+- Model selection based on clinically relevant criteria

 ### 🔍 Explainable AI (XAI)
-- Discovering **SHAP** as a tool for model transparency in medical applications
+- Using **SHAP** for model transparency in medical applications
-- Generating global summary plots and per-patient waterfall charts
+- Generating global feature importance plots and per-patient waterfall charts
 - Understanding why explainability is non-negotiable in clinical AI

 ### 🛠️ Software Engineering
 - Structuring a Python ML project professionally (src/, tests/, app/, notebooks/)
 - Writing **clean, modular, documented code** with docstrings
 - Optimising memory usage through dtype downcasting
-- Writing **automated tests** with `pytest`
+- Writing **10 automated tests** with `pytest`

 ### 🌐 Web Development
 - Building an interactive clinical UI with **Streamlit**